cannawen/dota-gsi-discord-bot/development.md

 -   Discord / commands are to to be registered separately.
 Run `npm run discord` to update commands
 -   [See here for details](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration)

-### wit.ai

--   Go to wit.ai and create a wit app
--   Go to your app and click Management -> Settings to get the Server Access Token to put in your .env file
--   Used for speech to text for voice commands

 ## Logging

 -   Use winston loggers from `log.ts`.
 New "labels" are created for loggers on the fly